oleksiitymchenko/homepage/README.md

-# homepage
+# Homepage
-My very own personal website.
-Basically this is just a résumé.
+My very own personal website that contains some information.
+Basically this is just a _résumé_.